ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D33 - Feb 2, 2018

 Was solving freeCodeCamp challenges that day.
 Finished advanced algorithm scripting, nad that means I'm 4 projects away from getting the certificate.

+### R1D34 - Feb 3, 2018

+Solved some hackerrank challenges just for the sake of challenge.